CSCfi/allas-cli-utils/README.md

    * _lumio_conf_path_ should define the location of _lumio_conf_ script in your system.
    * You may also want to change _tmp_root_ definition if you want use some other location than /tmp for temporary tiles.

-### 2. .a_tools_conf
+### 2. .lo_tools_conf

-A user can define her own default settings for lo-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
+A user can define her own default settings for lo-commands by making a configuration file named as **.lo_tools_conf** to her **home directory**.
 These user specific settings can be done as well at the CSC servers too.
 In this file you can set default values for many of the functions that are defined with lo-put command options.

 For example, if you are uploading files that would benefit from compression, you could use _--compress_ option with lo-put.
-If you want this to be default setting you could create .a_tools_conf file that contains setting:
+If you want this to be default setting you could create .lo_tools_conf file that contains setting:

 ```text